oceanprotocol/docs/defi/README.md

 In this competition, participants use machine learning to submit future ETH prices for the next 12 hours as accurately as possible.
 They upload these predictions to Ocean Market as data NFTs.
 This challenge promotes more valuable data feeds on the Ocean Market while participants earn cash.
 It's a win-win for both Ocean Protocol and challenge participants!

-Check our [Challenge DF page](https://df.oceandao.org/challenges) and join the active Predict ETH challenge!
+Check our [ChallengeDF page](https://df.oceandao.org/challenges) and join the active Predict ETH challenge!

 Wondering how to start predicting the price of ETH?
 We have a [blogpost](https://blog.oceanprotocol.com/capitalize-with-ocean-protocol-a-predict-eth-tutorial-b2da136633f0?source=search\_post---------0----------------------------) 📖 for that!